zsiki/GeoEasy/doc/reference_guide.rst

 points are changed during the calculations.
-The list contains all points having preliminary or final coordinates considering the dimension of the adjusted network (e.g. incase of 3D adjustment points having 3D coordinates are listed).
+The list contains all points having preliminary or final coordinates considering the dimension of the adjusted network (e.g. incase of 3D adjustment points having 3D coordinates are listed only).
 At least one point have to be selected.

 .. figure:: rg_images/adj1_3d.png
 	:align: center